Lincoln College Open Day

 Anyone developing those symptoms during the day will be sent home.

-If anyone on our sites becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home (avoiding public transport) and advised to follow guidance for which sets out that they must self-isolate for at least 10 days and should ,to see if they have Coronavirus.
-Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
+If anyone on our sites becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home (avoiding public transport) and advised to follow guidance for ,which sets out that they must self-isolate for 10 days and should t o see if they have Coronavirus.
+Other members of their household (including any siblings) should self-isolate for 10 days from when the symptomatic person first had symptoms.

 If anyone becomes ill with Coronavirus symptoms and is awaiting collection they will be moved to a designated room where they can be isolated behind a closed door, depending on the age and needs of the individual and with appropriate adult supervision if required.